hin/aiowintest/README.rst

 Win-Test (http://win-test.com) is a tool used for Ham Radio Contesting.

-This is currently a partial implementation of the protocol, mainly by reverse engineering the protocol by sniffing the UDP traffic.
+This is a partial implementation of the protocol used by Win-Test to synchronize QSOs, gab (chat) messages, contest score, and other information over a local IP network.

-The author of this package is not affiliated in any way with the Win-Test developers.
+The authors of this package are not affiliated in any way with the Win-Test developers.

 Installation